camall3n/onager/docs/system-overview.md

 1. Main executable - `bin/onager`

+   - Parses arguments with `onager.frontend` and determines which subcommand to execute
+   - Forwards the parsed arguments to the appropriate subcommand (usually `prelaunch` or `launch`)

 1. Prelaunch - `onager.meta_launcher.meta_launch()`

+   - Generates a list of jobs to run by considering all combinations of the declared arguments

    - Inputs:
       - jobname
       - command
       - argument lists
       - etc.

    - Outputs:
       - jobfile - `jobs.json`
          - contains a JSON dictionary mapping from jobids to 2-item lists, each containing a command and a (possibly empty) tag identifier.

 1. Launch - `onager.launcher.launch()`

+   - Sends a list of jobs (or a single job) to the designated backend (which will schedule and run them automatically)

    - Inputs:
       - jobname